dmd-program/dmd-100-sp18/projects/ritual/define_hmw.md

 ## Post work to the Studio

+Use the exact indicated file format.
+You must obtain prior approval to deviate from these upload requirements.

-1. Upload the photograph or scan of your HMW questions.
+1. Upload the photograph or scan of your HMW questions in `.jpg` or `.png` format.